OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 traffic to four streams that Suricata will ingest.

 The steps for this configuration are:
-  1. Disable the napatech auto-config option in suricata.yaml
+  1. Disable the Napatech auto-config option in suricata.yaml
-  2. Specify the streams that suricata is to use in suricata.yaml
+  2. Specify the streams that Suricata is to use in suricata.yaml
   3. Create a file with NTPL commands to create the underlying Napatech streams.

 First suricata.yaml should be configured similar to the following::